 - Academic admission (see ''admission requirements'' at our FAQ) to Delft based IHE Delft MSc Programmes, starting in October 2020

-- Application for admission submitted before 15 June 2020
+- Application for admission submitted before 15 July 2020 (deadline extended)

 - 'Letter of motivation and vision on Water Scarcity in the Applicant’s Country submitted at application for admission (template)

 MENA-CD fellowships may be provided to candidates who are a national of, and work and/or live in, one of the following MENA countries: Djibouti, Egypt, Iraq, Jordan, Lebanon, Palestine, Sudan, Yemen.

 The fellowship covers:

 - total tuition fee for the MSc programme